 Hamburg Süd has a few long-transit options between Singapore and Hamburg.
 Daily costs are low, but again, remember that the number of days at sea can result in a large bill.
 Quite a few ports-of-call are along the Pacific Rim.
 These voyages are for people who are willing to leave home for months at a time.
 If you're planning a trip of this magnitude, you should compare prices and itineraries with traditional cruises and other freighter lines.

 Hamburg Süd also offers an East Asia/Far East route, on "the largest container vessel of the world."

-Check out an extensive description and review of a freighter cruise in the South Pacific aboard the Aranui 3.
-This line operates round-trip cruises from Tahiti and will arrange picnic lunches and shore excursions for its passengers.
+The Aranui 3 line operates round-trip cruises from Tahiti and will arrange picnic lunches and shore excursions for its passengers.
 Unlike many freighter cruise operations, Aranui will even make arrangements for special diets if given proper notice.

 Freighter Cruise Pros

 So, why should you even consider a freighter cruise?
 Take a look at the savings: fares are often under $200 per person per day, according to Margi Mostue, retired president of Freighter World Cruises.
 Many traditional cruises run that much or more per passenger, per day.

 There are no planned activities, but the trade-off is a high degree of privacy.
 A typical freighter only can accommodate about 20 passengers—and many take even fewer.
 You can spend the day on deck in a lounge chair, reading your favorite book with no disturbances.
 Many of us prefer that experience to a highly orchestrated shipboard experience.